 - Donating your own finished quilts.
 100% cotton fabric should be used.

 - Donating large zip lock bags (for quilt kits), and returning the bags after you have sewn the kit.

-- Your time to help prepare quilt kits.
+- Cutting fabric to help prepare quilt kits.